-With the significant help of our favorite veterinary ophthalmologist, Dr. Paul Jackson (deceased), along with our favorite human ophthalmologist, Dr Art Giebel, we removed a cataract from a Macaw.
+With the significant help of our favorite veterinary ophthalmologist, the late Dr. Paul Jackson, along with our favorite human ophthalmologist, Dr Art Giebel, we removed a cataract from a Macaw.

 This page has graphic surgical pictures.

 Birds tend to be more sensitive to anesthesia than most mammals, so special precautions are taken to minimize the risk.
 We always perform pre-anesthetic diagnostic tests prior to surgery to make sure there are no internal problems.

 We use general anesthesia because this is delicate surgery and there can be no movement of our patient